A Welcome Message from our Director

 COVID-19 Peer Support Groups

-We invite you to join our volunteer AACC emotional wellness consultant, Dr. Eunice Yuen, for the COVID-19 peer support group series.
-This is a special space to support other fellow students and to share experiences related to COVID-19.
-To nurture more meaningful discussion, each group features specific themes and is limited to 6 participants.
-The event does not substitute any form of mental health treatment or therapy.
+We invite you to join our volunteer AACC emotional wellness consultant, Dr. Eunice Yuen, for virtual COVID-19 peer support group series.
+This is a special space to support other fellow students and to share experiences related to COVID-19 during this time of physical distancing.
+To nurture more meaningful discussion, each group features specific themes and has a participant limit.
+These groups do not substitute any form of mental health treatment or therapy.

 Sign up with this link: https://forms.gle/xcuXY1deQLwkyNtK6